mspielberg/factorio-miniloader/README.md

 __Ultimate Belts support is in BETA state.__

-Factorio core engine limitations restrict inserters pulling from belts to 60items/second, or 4.5x yellow belt speed.
+Factorio core engine limitations restrict inserters pulling from belts to 60 items/second, or 4.5x yellow belt speed.
 Further, loader entities are restricted to 120 items/second.

-Miniloaders at "Ultra fast" and faster speeds use vanilla loader entities in addition to inserters, giving a max throughput of ~180 items/secondwhen interacting with chests and other containers.
+Miniloaders at "Ultra fast" and faster speeds use vanilla loader entities in addition to inserters, giving a max throughput of ~180 items/second when interacting with chests and other containers.
 They will _not_ give full throughput when loading cargo wagons, and circuit control is disabled since vanilla loaders cannot be circuit controlled.